azad-ali786/Azad_Portfolio/README.md

-#In progress, please wait till its completed
+# Azad Ali Portfolio

-# My Portfolio
+A react based web-app using framer-motion and styled components.